-Acute sinusitis is mostly caused by the common cold.
-Unless a bacterial infection develops, most cases resolve within a week to 10 days and home remedies may be all that's needed to treat acute sinusitis.
-Sinusitis that lasts more than 12 weeks despite medical treatment is called chronic sinusitis.
+The common cold is the usual cause of acute sinusitis.
+Most often, the condition clears up within a week to 10 days unless there's also an infection caused by bacteria, called a bacterial infection.
+Home remedies might be all that's needed to treat acute sinusitis.
+Sinusitis that lasts more than 12 weeks even with medical treatment is called chronic sinusitis.

 Acute sinusitis symptoms often include:

-- Thick, yellow or greenish discharge from the nose or down the back of the throat (postnasal drainage)
+- Thick, yellow or greenish mucus from the nose, known as a runny nose, or down the back of the throat, known as postnasal drip.

 Other signs and symptoms include:

-- Ear pressure
+- Ear pressure.

-- Aching in your teeth
+- Aching in the teeth.

-- Altered sense of smell
+- Changed sense of smell.

-- Bad breath
+- Bad breath.

 When to see a doctor